Top 7 Challenges in Recruiting IT Talent

 Given that potential IT candidates have so many options to consider, it can be difficult for recruiters to get their attention – especially when it comes to passive candidates.
 Companies are struggling to be seen and heard.

 Employers are spending more time and money on building their brands and clarifying their purposes in an effort to get noticed.
-Rather than pounding down the doors to find talented folk to join their organizations, companies have started building out their brands so that candidates will discover them organically and consider them for employment.
+Rather than pounding down the doors to find talented folk to join their organizations, companies have started building out their employer brands so that candidates will discover them organically and consider them for employment.
+Focus on developing effective outreach that attracts the right kind of IT talent.

 Most recruiters have had the experience of working with a hiring manager who paints a detailed picture of their ideal candidate without stopping to consider whether or not this person actually exists.
-For example, the hiring manager who requires ten years of experience in a programming language that was only created five years ago, or the one who claims that someone “won’t fit in with the culture” but can’t explain why.
+For example, the hiring manager who requires ten years of experience in a programming language that was only created five years ago, asks for a database analyst with incredible communication skills, or the one who claims that someone “won’t fit in with the culture” but can’t explain why.
 IT recruiting is challenging enough without a hiring manager being picky or vague about what they’re looking for.

 6. A Multigenerational Workforce

 Generation Z is beginning to enter the workforce, and the baby boomers are delaying retirement.
 This makes for a unique work environment in which each generation values different workplace settings, benefits, and leadership styles.
-IT recruiters need to pay special attention to what matters to each individual candidate and how that aligns with the unique aspects of each company, department, and position.
+IT recruiters need to look beyond technical skills match and pay special attention to what matters to each individual candidate and how that aligns with the unique aspects of each company, department, and position.

 As challenging as IT recruiting can be, you shouldn’t lose heart just yet.
-Companies are working hard to adapt to this climate.
+Companies and recruiting firms are working hard to adapt to this climate.
 Recruiting strategies include continuing education for existing employees, centralized recruiting software, better retention strategies, and a renewed focus on workplace culture.

 Jessica Barrett Halcom is a writer for TechnologyAdvice.com.